acl-org/acl-2023/_pages/registration.md

 spotlights.
 If you elect to take advantage of these presentation opportunities, at least one author of the Findings paper must register.

+If you are presenting at a workshop, you do not need to register for the main conference, but you must register for the appropriate workshop.

 <style>
 .dates-table { font-size: .8em; }
 .dates-table tr td:nth-child(1) { width: 25em; }